Camptong Forest

 Where Seoul's Periphery Meets Forest Architecture

-The drive from Seoul to Gapyeong takes roughly ninety minutes by road, or just over an hour on the ITX-Cheongchun rail line from Cheongnyangni Station.
-That commute has transformed Gapyeong-gun into something specific: not a remote wilderness destination requiring a committed journey, but a precise distance from the capital where urban density gives way to river valley, pine ridge, and the kind of quiet that requires deliberate effort to find.
-Camptong Forest, addressed at 377 Jajam-ro in the Seorak-myeon district, sits well inside that transformation zone.
-The approach along Jajam-ro already signals the property's register: the road narrows as it climbs, the canopy closes overhead, and the ambient sound shifts from traffic to water and wind through conifers.
+The drive from Seoul to Gapyeong takes roughly ninety minutes by road.
+Gapyeong-gun sits at a point where urban density gives way to river valley, pine ridge, and quiet.
+Camptong Forest, at 377 Jajam-ro in Seorak-myeon, sits within that zone.
+The approach along Jajam-ro narrows as it climbs, with the canopy closing overhead and the sound shifting from traffic to water and wind through conifers.

 The Design Logic of Forest Integration